9.9 C

 Showcasing Ancon Sheep

 Ohio is a top agricultural producer in the United States and each year hosts amazing agricultural competitions that showcase the best of the region’s farming practices.
 This year, Ancon sheep will take center stage!
 Ancon sheep are special domestic animals that are characterized by having long bodies and short, crooked leg structures.
 These unique animals were originally bred from a single affected lamb and have become known as one of the most popular sheep types around today.
-This year’s competition will give members of the Ohio agriculture community the opportunity to show off some truly remarkable animals and highlight them within a larger industry context.
+This year’s competition will allow members of the Ohio agriculture community to show off some truly remarkable animals and highlight them within a larger industry context.
 The Ancon Sheep have already won hearts wherever they have appeared, so this time in Ohio should be no different!

 How Eating Ancon Meat